-he Model 2402 Pocket Survey Meter is designed to quickly and easily measure ionizing radiation.
+he Model 2403 Pocket Survey Meter is designed to quickly and easily measure ionizing radiation.
 The instrument may be used with almost any external Geiger-Muller (GM) or scintillation detector.
 An internal control allows adjustment of the detector operating voltage (HV) which can be adjusted from 550 Vdc to 900 Vdc.

-The Model 2402 has a large 2.5-inch analog meter for displaying the radiation level.
-A three-decade range switch allows the user to switch among the three ranges (×1, ×10 and ×100).
+The Model 2403 has a large 2.5-inch analog meter for displaying the radiation level.
+A 4-decade range switch allows the user to switch among the four ranges ($\times 0.1$, $\times 1$, $\times 10$ and $\times 100$).
 A BAT CHECK position on the selector switch allows the meter to display the battery level.
 A QUIET position allows the user to turn the click-per-event audio off.
-Activation of a red ALARM LED and steady tone from the audio speaker indicate an alarm condition when the displayed radiation level has exceeded the set alarm point.